Greyluck/AutomationExampleForClients/README.md

 Before starting
 ---
 - Maven should be installed before executing the command.
+- The chrome driver should be updated (Check documentation folder for info)

 Starting:
 ---
-3) Open a CMD and go to [ThisFolderPath]\MavenProject\IonateTest.
+1) Open a CMD
+2) Go to "Project\AutomaticTestForDemo"
-4) Execute the "mvn test" command.
+3) Execute the command "mvn test".
-5) Wait for dependencies to be downloaded, the test will start after that.
+4) Wait for dependencies to be downloaded, the test will start after that.